Jeff Wittenberg

 Jeff Wittenberg (born 19 March 1973) is an Australian former professional rugby league footballer who played in England and Australia.
 His father John was an Australian international.

 Playing career

 Wittenberg began his career playing for the Wynnum Manly Seagulls, a club who his father had also represented.
-In 1993, he signed with the St. George Dragons, another of his fathers former clubs.
+In 1993, he signed with the St. George Dragons, another of his father's former clubs.
 Wittenberg only made one appearance for the club and left at the end of the season.